defval/inject/README.md

 ### Inversion of control

-Let's look on the code without dependency injection and with it.
+Let's look on the code without dependency injection container and with it.

-In common case programmer control how constructor dependencies are injected in (error checking omitted):
+#### Without dependency injection container

+> You describe types, call a functions and pass the results to other
+> functions.
+It's obvious and simple:

 ```go
 // data layer